-The COVID-19 Response Fund for Forsyth County was established to provide critical support to local nonprofits that are assisting with the immediate needs of community members during the coronavirus pandemic, particularly those who were the most economically impacted.
+The COVID-19 Response Fund for Forsyth County was established to provide critical support to local nonprofits and charitable organizations assisting with the immediate needs of community members during the coronavirus pandemic, particularly those who were the most economically impacted.

 Applications will be reviewed and grant decisions made by: